• Skip to primary navigation

 Cut wool rug backing

-9. The final thing to do is to attach the backing to the rug and to add a trim.
+Step 9: The final thing to do is to attach the backing to the rug and add a trim.
 For the edge trim, I used the waistbands of the old jeans.
 I opened up the edge of the waistbands (like I did here with this recycled sweater throw).
 I then sandwiched the chevron rug and backing between the waistbands.

 Unfortunately, my sewing machine struggled with sewing up the thick edging.
 So I just sewed this by hand which actually only took about 30 minutes for the whole rug.